-Excused Absences from Quiz/Test/Examination: Scheduled or Unscheduled of illness, medical condition, or injury, the student will be required to present a valid medical certificate documenting the illness/injury to the Office of Academic Administration.
+Excused Absences from Quiz/Test/Examination: Scheduled or Unscheduled

+It is the student's responsibility to inform the Office of Academic Administration via Ms. Crystal Becker and the Course Director prior to the quiz/test/examination, that he/she will be absent due to illness, medical condition, injury, serious personal problem, religious, or other documented reasons.
+In the case of illness, medical condition, or injury, the student will be required to present a valid medical certificate documenting the illness/injury to the Office of Academic Administration.
 Such notification must be given within 24 hours of returning to classes.
 In extenuating circumstances, notification may be given no later than 48 hours upon returning to classes if an explanation has been provided to the Associate Dean for Academic Administration which warrants a delay.